infobloxopen/db-controller/docs/index.md

 ### Lifecycle
 ***TODO - Document the full lifecycle not just for Dynamic Host***

-The dynamic host allocation will have the following lifecycle, the ReclaimPolicy has been simplified, is not a single flag but an aggregated values from a number of sources.
+The dynamic host allocation will have the following lifecycle:

 ```mermaid
 graph TB